Our Interdisciplinary research centres aim to conduct world class research and offer postgraduate taught and research programmes.

 The Centre for Inflammation Research was established to bring together internationally outstanding researchers in inflammation harnessing the skills of both basic and clinical scientists.

 The Centre aims to promote the prevention, diagnosis, and treatment of inflammatory diseases through interdisciplinary study of the initiation, regulation, and resolution of inflammatory responses and provision of an outstanding environment for research training in the field.

 Within a grouping of over 120 researchers, there is a strong clinical influence based around respiratory medicine, renal medicine and histopathology.

-The Centre for Clinical Brain Sciences’ mission is to promote excellence in research and training of an internationally competitive standing in brain disorders.
+The Centre for Clinical Brain Sciences’ mission is to promote excellence in research and training of an internationally competitive standing in neurological disorders.

 We seek to achieve this by providing training opportunities, networking, facilities and research programmes.

-The mission of the University of Edinburgh/BHF Centre for Cardiovascular Science is to promote excellence in research and training in sciences relevant to cardiovascular disease.
+The mission of the Centre for Cardiovascular Science is to promote excellence in research and training in sciences relevant to cardiovascular disease.

 It was one of the first Centres to be established in the Faculty of Medicine.

 The Centre has seven main research groups and a close association with other Centres in the Queen's Medical Research Institute (QMRI).